samvedya/SARfvc/README.md

 Uses LULC derived masks for calculating priors.
 This repository contains three file.
 - EPFM.m - the main file which does the classification
-- Lc2msk - Function which produces binary masks from LULC required for EPFM.m
+- Lc2msk - Function gives binary masks for eah feature from LULC required for EPFM.m
 - Mask.m - Allows to create your own ROI from LULC

 **Inputs**